laurynas-karvelis/zeroad-token-ts/README.md

 Partnering with Zero Ad Network allows your site to:

-- Generate a new revenue stream
+- Generate a new revenue stream by:
-- Provide a clean, unobstructed user experience
+  - Providing a clean, unobstructed user experience
+  - Removing paywalls and enabling free access to your base subscription plan
+  - Or both combined
-- Contribute to a more joyful, user-friendly internet
+- Contribute to a truly joyful, user-friendly internet experience

 ## Onboarding Your Site